EPCCed/tesseract-docs/user-guide/gpu.rst

 Submitting jobs to the GPU nodes
 --------------------------------

-Two additional options are needed in GPU job submission scripts over those in standard jobs:
+One additional option is needed in GPU job submission scripts over those in standard jobs:

  * ``-q QGPU`` This option is required to submit the job to the ``gpu`` queue on Tesseract